Homosexuality in the DSM: Background

 The APA published a position statement that urged an end to anti-homosexual discrimination and called for decriminalizing private sexual acts between consenting adults.
 However, the APA also made it clear that it did not endorse the view that homosexuality was a normal variant of sexuality.

 DSM-III

 Classification

 In the DSM-III, published in 1980, "sexual orientation disorder" was reworked as "ego-dystonic homosexuality" and the overarching categories were reorganized.
-The DSM-III included the completely new overarching diagnostic category "psychosexual disorders," which was divided into four subcategories:
+While homosexuality was reintroduced into the name of the diagnosis, its criteria were stricter, in that it required that the subject must strongly want to change their orientation.
+The DSM-III included the completely new overarching diagnostic category "psychosexual disorders", which was divided into four subcategories: